Sandy Wu

 Sandy Wu (吳姍儒; born August 15, 1990) is a Taiwanese television host, writer, entrepreneur and former junior high school English teacher.
-A graduate of the University of Washington Bothell華盛頓州立博塞頓大學, Wu debuted her hosting career with a Yahoo! entertainment news webshow in 2013 and is a three-time Golden Bell Award winner.
+A graduate of the University of Washington Bothell, Wu debuted her hosting career with a Yahoo! entertainment news webshow in 2013 and is a three-time Golden Bell Award winner.
 She is the eldest daughter of host and singer Jacky Wu.